smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 # Adaptive Interface Capabilities
 ## Designing for Different Head Units
 Since each car manufacturer has different user interface style guidelines, the number of lines of text, soft and hard buttons, and images supported will vary between different types of head units.
-When the app first connects to the SDL Core, a `RegisterAppInterface` RPC will be sent by Core with the `displayCapabilities`, `buttonCapabilities`, `speechCapabilities` and other properties.
+When the app first connects to the SDL Core, a `RegisterAppInterface` response RPC will be sent by Core with the `displayCapabilities`, `buttonCapabilities`, `speechCapabilities` and other properties.
 You should use this information to create the user interface of your SDL app.

 You may access these properties on the @![iOS]`SDLManager.systemCapabilityManager`!@ @![android, javaSE, javaEE]`SdlManager.systemCapabilityManager`!@ instance as of library v.@![iOS]6.0!@@![android, javaSE, javaEE]4.4!@.